gstamatelat/partition/README.md

 p.union(1, 3);
 ```

-Enumerate all possible partitions of 4 elements with exactly 2 or 3 subsets.
+Enumerate all possible partitions of 4 elements with exactly 2 or 3 subsets in lexicographic order.

 ```java
 final Partition<Integer> p = new UnionFindPartition<>();